Irregular galaxy: Types

+Irregular galaxies are considered late-type along with spiral galaxies as opposed to early type elliptical galaxies.

 Some of the irregular galaxies, especially of the Magellanic type, are small spiral galaxies that are being distorted by the gravity of a larger neighbor.

 Magellanic Clouds

 The Magellanic Cloud galaxies were once classified as irregular galaxies.
 The Large Magellanic Cloud has since been re-classified as type SBm (barred Magellanic spiral).
 The Small Magellanic Cloud remains classified as an irregular galaxy of type Im under current galaxy morphological classification, although it does contain a bar structure.